 - Pinch or two of salt

-Preheat the oven to 350 F. Line a jelly roll pan with a piece of parchment paper or a nonstick baking mat.
+- Preheat the oven to 350 F. Line a jelly roll pan1 with a piece of parchment paper or a nonstick baking mat.

-In a separate medium-sized bowl, whisk together the egg whites.
+- In a medium-sized bowl, whisk together the egg whites.

-Spread the batter in the prepared pan.
-You’ll want it to be spread as thin as possible.
+- Spread the batter in the prepared pan.
+You’ll want it to be spread as thin as possible for crispier brittle.

 adapted from King Arthur Flour